skdelphix/maskdocs/docs/Getting_Started/Prerequisites.md

 must be configured with a volume size at least 30 GiB times the number of provisioned IOPs.
 For example, a volume with 3,000 IOPS must be configured with at least 100 GiB.

 I/O requests of up to 256 kilobytes (KB) are counted as a single I/O operation (IOP) for provisioned IOPs volumes.
 Each volume can be configured for up to 4,000 IOPs.

 #### General Storage Configurations

-Allocate initial storage equal to the size of the physical source databases.
-For high redo rates and/or high DB change rates, allocate an additional 10-20% storage.
+The minimum recommended storage on the Delphix Engine System Disk is 300GB.
+The System disk may need to be substantially larger if bulk logging will be enabled.
+The actual size will depend on the data being masked.

 Add storage when storage capacity approaches 30% free.
 Keep all EBS volumes the same size.
 Add new storage by provisioning new volumes of the same size.

-Maximize Delphix Engine RAM for a larger system cache to service reads.
 Use at least 3 EBS volumes to maximize performance.
 This enables the Delphix File System (DxFS) to make sure that its file systems are always consistent on disk without additional serialization.
 This also enables the Delphix Engine to achieve higher I/O rates by queueing more I/O operations to its storage.

 ## Azure Platform

 This section covers the virtual machine requirements for installation of a dedicated Delphix Masking Engine on Microsoft's Azure cloud platform.

 For best performance, the Delphix Masking Engine and all database servers should be in the same Azure Region.